Monday: 9.00am – 8.00pm

 1. Tooth Evaluation

-The first stage of a root canal procedure is for Sophie to carefully evaluate your tooth to ensure that Endodontics is the best treatment option for you.
+The first stage of a root canal procedure is for Gareth to carefully evaluate your tooth to ensure that Endodontics is the best treatment option for you.
 Dental x-rays will form part of this evaluation process so that we can look under the surface of your tooth to assess the bone and structures of the root.

 2. Local Anaesthetic